petersulyok/smfc/README.md

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/smfc_overview.jpg" align="center" width="600">

 The fan control logic can be enabled and disabled independently per zone.
-In the zone all fans will have the same rotation speed.
+In the zone all fans will have the same rotational speed.
 The user can configure different temperature calculation method (e.g. minimum, average, maximum temperatures) in case of multiple heat sources in a zone.

 #### 2. User-defined control function
 The user-defined parameters (see configuration file below for more details) create a function where a temperature interval is being mapped to a fan level interval.